jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 Anyway I think this is a nice method that's more friendly to code and test, than say, a particle filter, so we will explore this further!

-Pruning a Cats vs Dogs classifier
+Pruning a Cats vs Dogs classifier using the Taylor criteria ranking
 =================================

 So lets say we have a transfer learning task where we need to create a classifier from a relatively small dataset.